Medical Innovations

 Introduction

 The field of surgery has undergone a transformative evolution over the past few decades, driven by technological advancements that aim to improve precision, safety, and patient outcomes.
 Among these innovations, robotics and artificial intelligence (AI) have emerged as pivotal for ces, revolutionizing the landscape of minimally invasive surgeries (MIS).
-These technologies are not justenhancing traditional surgical techniques but are also synergizing with Minimally Invasive Laser Medicine (MILM) to create new possibilities in high-tech medical care.
+These technologies are not just enhancing traditional surgical techniques but are also synergizing with Minimally Invasive Laser Medicine (MILM) to create new possibilities in high-tech medical care.
 This comprehensive article explores how robotics and AI are enhancing minimally invasive surgeries, with a particular focus on their applications in otolaryngology, lymphology, and phlebology, where laser surgery, varicose vein treatment, and other minimally invasive procedures are rapidly advancing.

 The Evolution of Minimally Invasive Surgeries